What you will need

 - Remove the old battery.

-- Clean the battery bay, and the connectors to remove the corrosion which builds up over time.
+- Clean the battery bay and the connectors to remove the corrosion that builds up over time.

 - Fit in your new battery carefully on the battery tray.